appscode/blog/content/post/kubestash-v2024.9.30/index.md

 #### Handle Unexpected failures for Backup Or Restore Containers
 We’ve fixed a bug that caused the `BackupSession` to remain in the running phase when the backup/restore container failed unexpectedly with an error (i.e. OOMKill).

+### Handle Content-Type YAML while Uploading to Object Storage
+We've fixed a bug while uploading YAML file to `S3` compatible `Dell ECS Enterprise Object Storage`.
+Now, we include the Content-Type when uploading any YAML file to the cloud storage.

 ## What Next?
 Please try the latest release and give us your valuable feedback.